sdtemple/tweedieindex/README.md

 # Where to find this research

-Seth's paper is available on UO's Scholars Bank. https://scholarsbank.uoregon.edu/xmlui/ Seth presented defended this research on May 14, 2018.
+Seth's paper is available on UO's Scholars Bank (https://scholarsbank.uoregon.edu/xmlui/).
+Seth presented defended this research on May 14, 2018.
 He presented his work at the UO Undergraduate Research Symposium on May 17, 2018.

 # Imports